TahimBhuiya/Selection-Sort-CPP/README.md

 1. Repeatedly finds the minimum element from the unsorted portion of the array.
 2. Places the minimum element at the beginning of the sorted portion.
 3. Sorts numbers in **ascending order**.

+It displays the array before and after sorting to help visualize how selection sort organizes the elements.

+---